-Psalm 33:1: "Rejoice in the Lord, O ye righteous: for praise is comely for the upright.

-- 2 Praise the Lord with harp: sing unto him with the psaltery and an instrument of ten strings. - 3 Sing unto him a new song; play skilfully with a loud noise."
+Psalm 33:1-3: "Rejoice in the Lord, O ye righteous: for praise is comely for the upright.
+Praise the Lord with harp: sing unto him with the psaltery and an instrument of ten strings.
+Sing unto him a new song; play skilfully with a loud noise."

-As you can see, this psalm is full of praise - praise that, interestingly, was intended to be loud.
-This was not a quiet and serene hymn!
-Psalm 98:4 and Psalm 150:5 also specifically state that the hymn should be loud.
+This psalm is full of praise - praise that, interestingly, was intended to be loud.
+This wasn't a quiet and serene hymn!
+Psalm 98:4 and Psalm 150:5 specifically state that the hymn should be loud.
 (If you ever wondered what God thought about loud music, now you know!)

-There are many psalms like this scattered throughout the book.
+There are other psalms like this scattered throughout the book.
 Psalm 95 is another great example of this genre:

-Psalm 95:1: "O come, let us sing unto the Lord: let us make a joyful noise to the rock of our salvation.

-2 Let us come before his presence with thanksgiving, and make a joyful noise unto him with psalms.

-3 For the Lord is a great God, and a great King above all gods."
+Psalm 95:1-3: "O come, let us sing unto the Lord: let us make a joyful noise to the rock of our salvation.
+Let us come before his presence with thanksgiving, and make a joyful noise unto him with psalms.
+For the Lord is a great God, and a great King above all gods."

-Others in this category include Psalm 100, 103, 104, 111, 113, 114, 117, and Psalm 145 - 50.
+Other psalms in this category include Psalm 100, 103, 104, 111, 113, 114, 117, and Psalm 145 - 50.
 These are hymns of praise.